edcarp/shell-intermediate-esces/_episodes/03-file-transfer.md

 `-k` converts links to make them suitable for local viewing `-q` supresses the output to the screen

-The above command can also save the clone the contents of one domain to another if we are using ssh or sshfs to access a webserver.
+The above command can also save a clone of the contents of one domain to another, if we are using `ssh` or `sshfs` to access a webserver.

-Please refer to the man page by typing `man wget` in the shell for more information.

 ## Other commands